Land and soil

 Smart management of nutrients

-OVERSEER® is a nutrient management tool owned by MPI, the Fertiliser Association of New Zealand and AgResearch Limited.
-OVERSEER® helps farmers and growers improve their use of fertiliser nutrients to optimise plant growth and minimise nutrient losses to the environment.
+OverseerFM® is a nutrient management tool owned by MPI, the Fertiliser Association of New Zealand and AgResearch Limited.
+The online software helps farmers and growers improve fertiliser use to optimise plant growth and minimise nutrient losses to the environment.

 Monitoring soil contaminants